 - models ported from other simulators to ns-3 and models ported from ns-3 to other simulation environments

 - using real code for simulation with ns-3 and using ns-3 code in network applications

 - integration of ns-3 with testbeds, emulators, and other simulators or tools

 - using ns-3 API from programming languages other than C++ or Python

 - network emulation with ns-3

-Accepted work-in-progress, poster and demo abstracts will be published on the ns-3 web site.
-At least one author of each accepted demo/poster must register and present at the workshop.
-Each accepted poster will have a corresponding short presentation to the plenary to introduce a conversation that can be continued in the poster session.
+Accepted Posters/Demos/WIPs abstracts will be posted on the ns-3 web site but will not be published in ACM digital libraries.
+At least one author of each accepted poster/demo/WIP must register and present at the workshop.

 Technical Program Co-Chairs

 Demo, poster, work-in-progress deadline:

 Sunday April 2, 2017 Extended to Sat.
 June 3